bmitra-msft/Luandri/README.md

 Sample code
 --------
-How to query an existing index using runQuery?
+How to query an existing index using runQuery interface?

     local luandri = paths.dofile('luandri.lua')